akanametov/dcgan-pytorch/README.md

 ==============================
 A Pytorch implementation of Deep Convolutional GAN (DCGAN).

-[DCGAN](https://arxiv.org/pdf/1511.06434.pdf) is a first deepl convolutional generative model which allows to generate high-quality images compared to previous methods.
+[DCGAN](https://arxiv.org/pdf/1511.06434.pdf) is a first deep convolutional generative model which allows to generate high-quality images compared to previous methods.
 It does it by training using convolutional layers rather than fully-connected ones.